-Service ASAM LEVEL 3.5 Name CLINICALLY MANAGED HIGH INTENSITY RESIDENTIAL (SHORT TERM RESIDENTIAL CO-OCCURRING DIAGNOSIS CAPABLE) Funding Behavioral Health Source Setting Facility based Facility or As required by DHHS Division of Public Health Professional License Basic Short Term Residential Treatment delivers a safe and stable intensive treatment environment to treat complex Definition biopsychosocial issues, facilitate the recovery process and the development of a supportive recovery network, promote successful involvement in regular productive activity, and prevent the use of substances.
+ASAM LEVEL 3.5 CLINICALLY MANAGED HIGH INTENSITY RESIDENTIAL (SHORT TERM RESIDENTIAL CO-OCCURRING DIAGNOSIS CAPABLE) Behavioral Health Facility based As required by DHHS Division of Public Health Short Term Residential Treatment delivers a safe and stable intensive treatment environment to treat complex biopsychosocial issues, facilitate the recovery process and the development of a supportive recovery network, promote successful involvement in regular productive activity, and prevent the use of substances.
 This service is highly structured and provides primary, comprehensive substance use disorder treatment.
-Services align with ASAM level 3.5 guidance.
-Service Expectations A strengths based substance use assessment and mental health screening conducted by licensed clinician prior to or at admission, with a relevant diagnosis and level of care recommendation and ongoing assessment as needed If a prior SUD assessment is determined to be clinically relevant and includes a current diagnosis, level of care recommendation and a discharge plan it can serve as the admission assessment.
+Services align with ASAM level 3.5 guidance. • A strengths based substance use assessment and mental health screening conducted by licensed clinician prior to or at admission, with a relevant diagnosis and level of care recommendation and ongoing assessment as needed • If a prior SUD assessment is determined to be clinically relevant and includes a current diagnosis, level of care recommendation and a discharge plan it can serve as the admission assessment.
 If the prior assessment is not relevant or does not contain the necessary information than an SUD addendum would be necessary.
 All individuals are to be screened for co-occurring conditions throughout the assessment.
 If the clinician is a LADC or a PLADC and suspects a possible mental health condition, a referral is to be made to a clinician capable of diagnosing/treating co-occurring mental health and substance use disorders.
 An initial treatment/recovery plan to guide the first 7 days of treatment developed within 24 hours A nursing assessment by a RN or LPN under RN supervision, will be completed within 24 hours of admission with recommendations for further in-depth physical examination if necessary as indicated.